+Moreover, comparing those curves in Fig.\,\ref{FIGX12RHO0X}(c) at low temperatures one may note that the DM interaction enhances the condensate fraction significantly.
+For example, the condensate fraction at $T=0$ for $\gamma'=0.1$\,K is nearly 2.7 times larger than that for $\gamma'=0$, corresponding to the isotropic case.

-Now we discuss low temperature behavior of self energies $X_1$ and $X_2$.
-As it is seen from Fig.\ref{FIGX12RHO0X} in this region in Sirker approach \cite{Sirker2} $X_1$ and $X_2$ are nearly in the same order, while in present approximation $X_1$ is much smaller than $X_2$, ($X_1/X_2 \approx 10^{-4}$) .
-The main reason of this difference is that in present approximation the anomalous density has not been neglected, and besides, the DM interaction is taken into account up to the second order in the intensity.
-Now coming back to the main equations for $X_1$ and $X_2$ one may note that, at low temperatures, $D_1$ in Eqs. \re{eq:GX1} given by Eqs.
-(2.4) become negligibly small, while $D_2$ in (\ref{eq:GX2}) remains finite.
-So the equation (\ref{eq:GX1}) with $\gamma=0$ and the difference $X_2-X_1$ can be written as
+We now discuss the low temperature behavior of self-energies $X_1$ and $X_2$.
+As it is seen from Fig.\,\ref{FIGX12RHO0X} in this region in the approach by Sirker et al.\ci{Sirker2} $X_1$ and $X_2$ are nearly of the same order, while in the present approximation $X_1$ is much smaller than $X_2$, ($X_1/X_2 \approx 10^{-4}$).
+The main reason of this difference is that in the present approximation the anomalous density has not been neglected, and besides, the DM interaction is taken into account up to the second order in the strength.
+Now coming back to the main equations for $X_1$ and $X_2$ one may note that, at low temperatures, $D_1$ in Eqs.\,\re{eq:GX1} given by Eqs.\,(2.4) becomes negligibly small, while $D_2$ in Eq.\,(\ref{eq:GX2}) remains finite.
+Thus, Eq.\,(\ref{eq:GX1}) with $\gamma=0$ and the difference $X_2-X_1$ can be written as